I’m an increasingly guilt-ridden meat-eater.

 Vegetarians and vegans will probably scoff at this – but I try to eat meat responsibly.
 I buy local meat whenever I can.
 I think about what I buy.
 I eat vegetarian routinely and purposefully.
 So, it’s with some reluctance that I post this recipe.
 It’s just that in all honesty, it is one of my absolute favourite meals.

 This recipe appears on page 87 of A Taste of Wintergreen.
 (Please forgive the shameless plug.)
-We served these burgers at Wintergreen to a crowd of 40+ along with a variety of salads including a fantastic roasted potato and mint salad (will post that recipe soon) and despite the fact that half the crowd were leery of eating goat – it was one of the most popular meals ever.
+We served these burgers at Wintergreen to a crowd of 40+ along with a variety of salads including a fantastic roasted potato and mint salad (will post that recipe soon) and despite the fact that half the crowd was leery of eating goat – it was one of the most popular meals ever.
 If you can get your hands on some ground goat – you won’t be disappointed.

 Goat Slider Burgers with Yoghurt Mint Sauce Serves 4 – 6